 Samsung is the greatest smartphone manufacturer in the world with the biggest line of devices in its portfolio.
 My first Android phone, the Galaxy S, was a Samsung device and there has hardly been a Samsung flagship (except the Note 4) since then that I have not owned.
-Starting as a Samsung fan, I later began to hate it for the horrible TouchWiz interface and plastic build.
+Starting as a Samsung fan, I later began to hate it for the horrible TouchWiz interface and the plastic build.
 For many people, there might be some reasons to hate Samsung, but there are many reasons to love the Galaxy devices.
 It’s always easy to find a Samsung firmware and install it using a simple tool called Odin.
 Being popular, Samsung devices attract a lot of custom development activities.

 If you own a Samsung Galaxy smartphone or tablet, you might have installed stocked firmware a number of times, or at least once.
 In many cases, people tend to flash official firmware when new OS updates are released and their devices do not get them instantly.
 Sometimes we use Odin to restore our device to stock and sometimes to fix some issues.
-Installing the stock firmware goes successful in most cases but sometimes the procedure ends up in a bootloop with your device stuck at the Samsung logo animation playing endlessly.
+Installing the stock firmware goes successfully in most cases but sometimes the procedure ends up in a bootloop with your device stuck at the Samsung logo animation playing endlessly.

-Even if you do not encounter a bootloop after installing a firmware, you might face issues like device overheating, battery drain, slow performance or some other minor problems with mobile network or WiFi connectivity.
-That’s why, we always recommend performing a data factory reset every time you install a new firmware.
-We decided to write detailed steps to wipe data factory reset and clean device cache on Samsung Galaxy devices to guide people who are new to such things.
+Even if you do not encounter a bootloop after installing a firmware, you might face issues like device overheating, battery drain, slow performance or some other minor problems with the mobile network or WiFi connectivity.
+That’s why we always recommend performing a data factory reset every time you install a new firmware.
+We decided to write detailed steps to wipe data factory reset and clean the device cache on Samsung Galaxy devices to guide people who are new to such things.

 How to Perform Data Factory Reset

 - Turn off your Samsung Galaxy device.
 In case the device is caught into a bootloop, just remove the back cover and pull out the battery.
 Insert the battery back to its place after 20 seconds.
-If you own a Galaxy phone or tablet with non-removable battery and your device is stuck on the Samsung logo, just press and hold the Power button until it turns off.
+If you own a Galaxy phone or tablet with a non-removable battery and your device is stuck on the Samsung logo, just press and hold the Power button until it turns off.

 - As soon as the screen shows the Samsung logo with your device name (and model number), release the Power button but keep the Volume Up and Home keys pressed until you see the recovery screen: